nio3000/narcoticmd/ROADMAP.md

 ### 0.4.0
 * Add Call - double shift for call custom Cocaine without any selected text
+* Save text in Dealer into browser local storage

 ## 1.0.0 - Working editor with preview